iputusukma-book/iputusukma-book.github.io/finecon_ols.md

 ### Result and Interpretation

-* Our hypothesis for this case study is that Monday return is negative:
+Our first hypothesis for this case study is that Monday return is negative and ur second hypothesis is that Friday return is positive.
-   - Ho : Monday Return more than and equal to 0
+Ho : Monday Return $ \geq $ 0
-   - Ha : Monday Return less than zero
+Ha : Monday Return < 0

-* Our second hypothesis is that Friday return is positive:
-   - Ho : Friday Return less than equal to 0
+Ho : Friday Return $ \leq $ 0
-   - Ha : Friday Return more than 0
+Ha : Friday Return > 0

 The regression result could be interpreted as follows: